data-dynamics/MI4Hybrid/README.md

 Extra files are inside this folder.

+#### Installation Instructions

+This toolbox can be used in MATLAB with the following packages/softwares installed:
+1. YALMIP
+2. Cplex
+3. multipoly
+4. SparsePOP

 ####Related publications:
 1. F. Harirchi and N. Ozay, "Model Invalidation for Switched Affine Systems with Applications to Fault and Anomaly Detection", ADHS, 2015.

 ####Acknowledgments:
-This research is supported in part by DARPA grant N66001-14-1- 4045.
+This research is supported in part by DARPA grant N66001-14-1-4045.